 Staff Summary of Responsibilities Headteacher Allocate roles and responsibilities to staff so that special needs are met.
-To ensure that the needs of SEN children are met within the school.
-To report to governors on the needs of the SEN children in her care.
+To ensure that the needs of SEND children are met within the school.
+To report to governors on the needs of the SEND children in her care.
 To delegate the organisation of review meetings to the SENCo.
 To allocate resources made available with maximum efficiency.

 The SENCo To liaise with staff, support services, parents/carers and pupils.
 To monitor the needs of SEN children together with the Headteacher and Mrs R Hoyle class teachers.
 To manage all aspects of FFI funding and ensure that children with SEN are identified and appropriate funding secured to support their learning.
-To report to governors as requested by the Headteacher.
-To establish staff and resource requirements to meet the needs of pupils with · · · SEN, advise the Headteacher, senior management team and governing body of likely priorities for expenditure and to meet the objectives of the school and SEN policies to maximise pupils' achievements and to ensure value for money.
+To establish staff and resource requirements to meet the needs of pupils with SEN, advise the Headteacher, senior management team and governing body of likely priorities for expenditure and to meet the objectives of the school and SEN policies to maximise pupils' achievements and to ensure value for money.
 To lead the annual review of the Special Educational Needs Policy.
-To ensure that there is quality teaching for all SEN children throughout school.
+To ensure that there is quality togething for all SEND shildren throughout. • To ensure that there is quality teaching for all SEND children throughout school.
 To oversee the day to day operation of the school's SEND policy.
 To assist with and advise on the teaching and assessment of children with SEND.
 To organise annual and termly reviews.
-To ensure My Learning Guides are written and reviewed termly.
+This may be done virtually To ensure Individual Education Plans are written and reviewed termly.
 To ensure that provision for pupils with SEND is mapped.
 To ensure that the impact of SEND interventions is assessed for each pupil.
 To give advice on the level of support and on appropriate resources and strategies to support learning.
-To ensure that the school's SEND register and provision map is updated regularly. regularly.
-To meet with parents/carers and pupils to discuss and support needs and progress.
-To report to governors as requested by the Headteacher.
+To ensure that the school's SEND register and provision map is updated regularly.
+To meet with parents/carers and pupils to discuss and support needs and progress virtually.
 To work in conjunction with the class teachers.
-To manage support staff in terms of overall direction.
+The state of the To manage support staff in terms of overall direction.
+The description of the descr To lead on SEND in school as part of CPD as appropriate.
 To lead on SEND in school as part of CPD as appropriate.
-To keep skills updated by reading, researching and attending training on SEND and appropriate related training.
+To keep skills updated by reading, researching and attending training on SEND and appropriate related training. and appropriate related training.
 To hold or work towards holding a PG Cert SENCo certificate.
 Class Teachers To identify the Special Educational Needs of individual children in their class.
-To know the pupils in their class which are on the SEND Register.
+Class reachers To know the pupils in their class who are on the SEND Register.
 To maintain a SEND file for their class reflecting this information for each individual child and copies of all relevant My Learning Guides.
-To write individual My Learning Guides for pupils with an EHCP and receiving wave 3 intervention.
-To ensure that My Learning Guides are reviewed with the parents/carers (and child if appropriate) at least 2x during the school year.
-To provide a detailed record of the My Learning Guide targets and the strategies adopted and their relative success for each child with special needs.
+To write individual education plans for pupils with an EHCP and receiving wave 3 intervention.
+To ensure that My Learning Guides are reviewed with the parents/carers (and) child if appropriate) at least 2x during the school year.
+To provide a detailed record of the IEP targets and the strategies adopted and their relative success for each child with special needs.
 To direct TAs on a daily basis to ensure that the quality of learning for all pupils in their class is good or better.
-To deploy TAs so that My Learning Guides targets are met to ensure that the Headteacher, SENCo and other colleagues are aware of children's needs.
-To provide learning experiences which are appropriate to the needs of the child.
-Support staff - under Carry out activities and learning programs planned by the class teacher and the the guidance of the SENCo. class teacher To assess SEN pupil progress on a daily basis and communicate this with the class teacher.
-To keep records of assessments as requested.
-To support children in class, as individuals or small groups.
-To resource activities in order to support SEN My Learning Guide targets.
-To work with the class teacher in meeting the My Learning Guide targets, understanding the pupils' achievements and the next steps.
-To be fully aware of the school's SEND policy.
-SEND Governor A named governor to have responsibility for the implementation and monitoring of the SEN policy.
-Katie Stewart To have up to date knowledge about the school's SEND provision, including funding.
-To know how equipment and personnel resources are deployed.
-To ensure that SEND provision is an integral part of the School Improvement Plan.
-To ensure that financial resources are available to carry out the SEN policy.
-To ensure the SEND policy and provision is subject to a regular cycle of monitoring, evaluation and review.
-To liaise with the Headteacher and SENCo.
+To deploy TAs so that IEP targets are met to ensure that the Headteacher, i CENCo and other colleggues are aware of children's needs